PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

   }
 ```

-But there's a chance that a method you need is not implemented yet.
+But there's a chance that some methods you need is not implemented yet.
 Here it's the case for the *viewCustomer()* function.

 ```js
 /**